The Stay at Home Dad

 Fair enough, a stay-at-home dad is expected to engage in various activities with the kids, you know, like reading to them, cooking lunch or playing games and whatever, while also keeping tabs on the housework.
 We all have our ways of working.
 Once, there was a time, when the entitled breadwinning husband, who expected a pristine house and a hot meal at the table, was the norm.
 We've known that's sexist for quite a while now.

 I'd like to call myself a house-husband, when I think of the water fights against my kids and their friends the street, but, I'd also like to call myself a billionaire, genius philanthropist—it's a stretch.
-This is where I could just hide from the vane judgements that float around the heads of certain people who mention my name or give you that ****ing dismissive glance that means you're beneath them.
-In all truth, although the concept of a father who stays at home once grew in popularity, it isn't accepted by all walks of life; from my experiences, even in this age of progressive thinking, politicians expect everyone to work—just turn your disability into an ability, go on!
+This is where I could just hide from the vane judgements that float around the heads of certain people who mention my name or give you that dismissive glance that means you're beneath them.
+In all truth, although the concept of a father who stays at home once grew in popularity, it isn't accepted by all walks of life; from my experiences, even in this age of progressive thinking, politicians expect everyone to work—just turn that disability into an ability and fly!

 Superman variant being cruel anout unemployment

-Come to think of it, we had to home school; mainstream educational provision was incompatible with our kids, but they've well surpassed expectations!
+We had to home educate because the mainstream f*ckers didn't help our kids, but now, they've well surpassed expectations!
 We had to stay home, nontheless; dark times of severe mental health nearly claimed my daughters life!
 We watched her drop to six stone, and I remember us having to hide anything sharp, almost 24/7—even checking for broken glass or empty cans when we were out.

-We entertained sending her to a hospital, it was horrific.
-I'm glad we didn't.
-Our NHS mental health hospitals were abysmal, we recovered together, as a family.
-These things are happening to people right now, even as you read this, across the UK children's and adolescent mental health is faltering, this means the bulk of psychiatric support is left to parents and guardians, who in turn, are being pushed into work!
-I was told by a CAMHS nurse that children often self injure in ward, suicides happen and bullying cannot be prevented.
-Recent televised documentaries have shown the extent of failure in children's mental health care, including abuse.
+We entertained sending our daughter to a hospital, it was horrific.
+I'm so glad we didn't!
+Our NHS mental health hospitals were abysmal, and still are.
+We recovered together, as a family.
+These things are happening to people right now, even as you read this, across the UK children's and adolescent mental health is faltering, this means the bulk of psychiatric support is left to parents and guardians, who in turn, are being pushed into employment by the ignorant right wing!
+I was told by a CAMHS nurse that children often self injure in ward, suicides happen she calmly mentioned this, adding that bullying cannot always be prevented!
+Recent televised documentaries have shown the extent of such failures across children's mental health care.
 I feel for other parents.

 Before those years, when it was plain sailing for us, I remember visiting the disability employment service provider, to try and get back into work.
 She told me I shouldn't be allowed inside anyone's home!
-I only wanted to assess NVQs for a living; I was over qualified and I wanted a job.
-She only saw a 'Bipolar' when talking at me.
-She openly characterised 'us all' with her historical anecdotes about working with 'us lot,' as if she had exclusivity over my identity as a 'manic,' given how we are all the same.
+You see, my goal was to assess NVQs for a living, which involved home visits; I only wanted a job.
+She only saw a 'Bipolar' when she talked at me.
+She openly characterised 'us all' with her historical anecdotes about working with 'us lot,' as if she had exclusivity over my illness, a thing which had somehow made me a new breed of human known as a 'manic'.
 She told me that she knew why I struggled with work—it was surreal.
 It was not bipolarity alone, that's for sure.
-I'm unsure, but I think that was a government service that destroyed my path to employment.
-I wasn't a hundred percent, agreed, ninety at best, but I had been building myself up for that meeting for days.
+I think that was a government service that destroyed my path to employment, but I had been building myself up for that meeting for days.

 A man, depressed, sat with a cartoon poop.